zalenix/portaldocs/portal-sdk/templates/top-extensions-unit-test.md

 1. Configure your test runner

    Add a file named `./karma.conf.js` to run your tests.
 This test runner provides a rich plugin ecosystem for watch "Compile on Save" based dev/test cycles, test reporting, and code coverage, among other testing factors.
 Remember to specify the paths for your extension.

+  JavaScript
   ```javascript
   {"gitdown": "include-file", "file": "../samples/VS/PT/Default/Extension.UnitTests/karma.conf.js"}
   ```

+  Karma

   ```
   // Karma configuration